I don't have a smartphone. Sometimes I think we’re in the zombie apocalypse already. Wherever I go, everyone’s got their head buried in a smartphone.

 Now I have a flip phone.
 No apps on it whatsoever.
 I can only text, call, and take pictures.

 I know you’re thinking at this point how do I survive with all that, but I not only survive, I’m happy with things this way.
 Not constantly looking at my phone allows me to enjoy everything around me more and be in the moment.

 All because they’re focused on a screen and not focused on the world around them.
 When I was sitting in that airport looking at everybody I almost felt invisible.

 Less Social Media

 I can only imagine that feeling quadruples when you have a device that connects you at the tap of a finger.
 And then all the games and other apps people have that get them hooked, it feels like an addiction almost.

 Plenty of research comes to the same conclusion that it increases anxiety and depression.
 Not having a smartphone is one less device I have to deal with.

 Downsides of Not Owning a Smartphone

 This causes the texts to come to my phone scrambled and unreadable.
 I always have to remind my friends not to use smiley emojis.

-Another downside is that some people I’m close with don't have plans with their smartphones and use global networks.
+Another downside is that some people I’m close to don't have plans with their smartphones and use global networks.
 This means they communicate with everybody via WhatsApp and other messaging apps.

 Additionally, people like to share videos and record voice clips to share with others.
 Another way to be more connected beyond just texting, but my flip phone isn’t big enough to receive videos and voice clips.

-The more I’ve thought about it, the more I’ve realized how much the internet has made me feel less human and more zombie like.
-Lower empathy, lower compassion, and just a sense of apathy and stone like feelings towards the world.
+The more I’ve thought about it, the more I’ve realized how much the internet has made me feel less human and more zombie-like.
+Lower empathy, lower compassion, and just a sense of apathy and stone-like feelings towards the world.

 Regaining My Humanity

-When you see so much negativity all over the internet, and also participate in the negativity, it makes you hollow to the world.
+When you see so much negativity all over the internet and also participate in the negativity, it makes you hollow to the world.
 You become numb to everything and stop caring at times.

-I want to regain more of my humanity again.
-Our lives won’t be measured by the amount of texts we sent.
-And they won’t be judged by the number of apps we use.
-Our lasting memories won’t have anything to do with our phones.
-What will matter in the end will be the depth of our relationships we had, and the variety of our experiences we enjoyed.
-We may be zombie-like in this generation, but we’re still human, which means the time we have to make meaningful won’t be forever.
+Our lasting memories won't have anything to do with our phones.
+What will matter in the end will be the depth of the relationships we had and the variety of our experiences we enjoyed.